 Although the name translates as wedding fountain, the Vermählungsbrunnen is actually a form of votive column: a monument erected in thanksgiving.

-Leopold had promised to build the monument in honour of St. Joseph should his son, the future Emperor Joseph I, return safely and successfully from a siege of the stronghold at Landau during the war of the Spanish succession at the start of the 1700s.
+Emperor Leopold I (1640-1705) promised to build the monument in honour of St. Joseph should Leopold’s son (also named Joseph) return safely and successfully from a siege of the stronghold at Landau during the war of the Spanish succession at the start of the 1700s.

-The first version appeared in 1707 after Leopold’s death.
-The more durable update appeared around 25 years later under the aegis of Emperor Charles VI (he of Karlskirche fame, who succeeded his brother, Joseph, in 1711).
+That more durable update appeared around 1732 under the aegis of Emperor Charles VI (he of Karlskirche fame), who succeeded his brother Joseph in 1711.

 (The Vermählungsbrunnen on Hoher Markt around 1733, as illustrated by Salomon Kleiner, engraved by Johann August Corvinus and published by Johann Andreas d. Ä. Pfeffel; collection of the Wien Museum, reproduced with permission under the terms of the CC0 licence)